 Mushroom leather doesn't require much water or almost any chemicals at all in its production, and it also replicates the look and feel of cow skins very closely, which may be one of the reasons why Hermès were enamoured with it.

-Of course, Stella McCartney was way ahead of the game as usual, launching the Frayme Mylo bag in July.
+Of course, Stella McCartney was way ahead of the game as usual, launching the Frayme Mylo bag.
 In collaboration with Bolt Threads – a US-based material innovation company known for its vegan spider silk, among other innovations – Stella unveiled a sleek, sophisticated design worthy of any high-end label.
 Only this one was made from mushrooms instead of a cow's skin.
 Danish fashion brand Ganni, who has also pledged to move away from newly produced leather, has worked with Mylo on a range of accessories.
+And Ashoka Paris is the first brand at Immaculate Vegan to use Mylo's mushroom leather for a seriously sleek range of sustainable accessories.

 How is mushroom leather made?